tsubasakong/agents-deep-research/README.md

 We include an `output_length` parameter for the `IterativeResearcher` to give the user control but bear in mind the above limitations.

-## Ways to Improve Speed and Output
+## TODOs:

+- [ ] Add compatibility with other search providers (e.g. Bing, Tavily, DuckDuckGo etc.)
-- [ ] Add caching (e.g. Redis) of scraped web pages to avoid duplication
+- [ ] Add caching (e.g. Redis) of scraped web pages to avoid duplicate work/calls
-- [ ] Add more specialized research tools (e.g. Wikipedia search, academic paper search, data analysis etc.)
+- [ ] Add more specialized research tools (e.g. Wikipedia, arXiv, data analysis etc.)
+- [ ] Add PDF parser
+- [ ] Add integration / RAG for local files

 ## Author